Why Is My Child Too Friendly with Strangers?

 Seeking Affection from Anyone

-Children having Disinhibited Social Engagement Disorder will give attention to anyone who shows them affection, including strangers.
+Children with Disinhibited Social Engagement Disorder will give attention to anyone who shows affection, including strangers.

 This is because the disorder makes them unable to distinguish between safe and unsafe people.

-There are other signs of Disinhibited Social Engagement but while I’m not here to go over all of that, I just gave you the basic signs you’ll need to understand if your child is having Disinhibited Social Engagement Disorder
+There are other signs of Disinhibited Social Engagement, but while I’m not here to go over all of that, I just gave you the primary signs you’ll need to understand if your child is having Disinhibited Social Engagement Disorder.

 Treatment